Restorative Circles in the Classroom: Reflection, Accountability, and Repair

 Just clarity and responsibility.

-The Essential Elements of Effective Circles
+The Essential Elements of Effective Restorative Circles in the Classroom

 1. Predictable Structure